 Director Statement

-My pre-filmmaker career was in community development, and my experience working in Latin America led me to support the movements for economic opportunity, political representation, and justice for the crimes of the dictatorships.
+My pre-filmmaker career was as a grantmaker supporting community-based development and cultural expression, and my experience working in Latin America allowed me to support movements for economic opportunity, political representation, and justice for the crimes of the dictatorships.
 Those are the issues that I’ve worked on as a filmmaker since 2007.
+But in 2013, when I read about an incident of sorority discrimination that mirrored my own experience 50 years earlier, I realized that a documentary film focused on the white sororities could contribute to a national conversation about the institutional barriers to equality and equity.

 Supporter Statement

-- Chair, 2018 Difficult Dialogues National Resource Center Conference
+-Chair, 2018 Difficult Dialogues National Resource Center Conference

 I work with undergraduate students, many of whom are in Greek fraternities and sororities.
 This can help them understand their legacy.

-– Diversity Officer, private university
+-Diversity Officer, private university

 ABOUT FILMMAKER(S)